Pastoral Support and School Ethos

 Every child has the right to a fruitful, positive and enjoyable experience at school.
 We regard student support as being indivisible from successful teaching in the classroom.

-Tutor Groups fall into six Houses; each House is led by a Head of House and supported also by Student Support Co-ordinators.
-The system is overseen by the Assistant Headteacher Mr McQuillan.
-Together with the Deputy Headteachers and the Headteacher the team supports students in matters of pastoral care and overall academic progress.
+Tutor Groups fall into four Houses.
+The system is overseen by the Deputy Headteacher Mr Hyde.
+Together with the Assistant Headteachers and the Headteacher, the team supports students in matters of pastoral care and overall academic progress.

 Special Educational Needs and Disability (SEND)